TritonVM/triton-vm/specification/arithmetization.md

 1. If the round number is 5, the `state` registers adhere to the rules of applying Rescue-XLIX round 5.
 1. If the round number is 6, the `state` registers adhere to the rules of applying Rescue-XLIX round 6.
 1. If the round number is 7, the `state` registers adhere to the rules of applying Rescue-XLIX round 7.
+1. If the round number is 8, the `state` registers adhere to the rules of applying Rescue-XLIX round 8.

 Written as Disjunctive Normal Form, the same constraints can be expressed as:
 1. The round number is 1 or 2 or 3 or 4 or 5 or 6 or 7 or 8 or the next round number is 0.